Hyperion-BT/helios-book/src/api/reference/wallet.md

 ### `unusedAddresses`

-Gets a list of unique unused addresses which can be used to UTxOs to.
+Gets a list of unique unused addresses which can be used to send UTxOs to.

 ```ts
 wallet.unusedAddresses: Promise<helios.Address[]>